noirello/bonsai/docs/api.rst

    >>> conn = client.connect()
    >>> conn.search("cn=jeff,ou=nerdherd,dc=local", 0, attrlist=['cn', 'sn', 'gn'])
    [{'givenName': ['Jeff'], 'sn': [b'Barnes'], 'cn': [b'jeff']}]

+The following properties are read only, new values can not be assigned to them.
+They can be change only by using the corresponding methods of :class:`LDAPClient`.

+.. autoattribute:: LDAPClient.cert_policy
+.. autoattribute:: LDAPClient.credentials
+.. autoattribute:: LDAPClient.mechanism
+.. autoattribute:: LDAPClient.raw_attributes
+.. autoattribute:: LDAPClient.tls
+.. autoattribute:: LDAPClient.url

 :class:`LDAPConnection`
 -----------------------
 .. class:: LDAPConnection